Option & Derivatives Pricing

 dΠ = dV - Δ dS, Δ =

-Discounted derivative value equals expectation under an equivalent martingale measure.
+Discounted price equals expectation under equivalent martingale measure.

 V0 = e-rT EQ[Payoff]